pivotal-sprout/sprout-exemplar/README.md

 Unit specs use [ChefSpec](https://github.com/sethvargo/chefspec)

 ```
-bundle
-bundle exec rake spec:unit
+./sprout exec rake spec:unit
 ```

 ### Integration specs

 Integrations specs will run the default recipe on the host system (destructive) and make assertions on the system after install.

 *Note:* It has a precondition that exemplar is _not_ already installed on the system.

 ```
-bundle
-bundle exec rake spec:integration
+./sprout exec rake spec:integration
 ```